joeyverbeke/gradi-calibrate/README.md

 - Combine `--audio` with `--local-audio` to play prompts on the host (WAV files only; installs `simpleaudio` via `requirements.txt`).
 - Leave auto-tare enabled (default) when the device starts docked; pass `--no-auto-tare` if you need to handle the tare manually.
 - Adjust `--cadence` to change the prompt interval (seconds).
+- Select the spoken language with `--language en` or `--language kr` (defaults to English).
+If a localized prompt is missing the app falls back to English automatically.
 - If you want a different default serial port or cadence, edit `pc_app/constants.py` or use environment-specific CLI overrides.

 While running, the CLI prints bucket names reported by the device and streams matching assets when audio mode is enabled.
 The loop is intended to run indefinitely; press `Ctrl+C` to stop.